A9u3ybaCyb3r/Ethical-Hacking-Lab/README.md

 ![image](https://github.com/user-attachments/assets/ea899840-4ee0-4bd5-9b48-8f6f6883aa5d)

-We should finish with this configuration, after we confirm that this is what we want to choose y
+We should finish with this configuration after we confirm that this is what we want to choose y

 ![image](https://github.com/user-attachments/assets/4e4f7eef-f07d-41f7-a125-1836168c733f)

 ### Configuring the Interfaces

-- The WAN interface will pull an IP address from your home netwokr.
+- The WAN interface will pull an IP address from your home network.
 It will be different from mine.
 - The LAN IP address is going to be in the default option which is going to be 192.168.1.1/24.
 We will change this later
 - OPT1 is going to be our ISOLATED interface and is not yet configured.
-We will configured later.
+We will configure it later.
 - OPT2 is going to be our AD_LAB interface and is not yet configured.
-We will configured later.
+We will configure it later.

 ![image](https://github.com/user-attachments/assets/32211990-aa57-4a3d-b86a-7dacca3b3e1d)